ORNL/certified/README.md

   (e.g. admin) by including it within their 'certificatePolicies' *at the handshake* phase

-* cookies - we rely on the [datalog model of biscuits](https://doc.biscuitsec.org/reference/datalog) to exchange cookies that carry authorization proofs.
+* tokens/cookies - we rely on the [datalog model of biscuits](https://doc.biscuitsec.org/reference/datalog)
-  Because Certified warehouses certificates
+  to exchange cookies that carry authorization proofs.
+  Tokens, not certificates are used to delegate authorization.
+  This makes use of [scitokens](https://scitokens.org/).

-* symmetry - symmetric ideas are used for setting up client and server cryptographic trust and certificate issuance.
+* symmetry - symmetric ideas are used for setting up mutual identity verification (authentication) between client and server.
 This allows servers to act as clients in complex workflows, and clients to act as servers to run callbacks.

 * key management - we prescribe a file layout for these.
   Key file-names serve as a short-hand for referencing a